AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

 - Make sure you are not overextruding.
 Tuning article [:page_facing_up:here](/articles/extrusion_multiplier.md).
 - Try extruding and then retracting (with the e motor off) by turning the extruder by hand.
 There shouldn't be too much of a "dead zone" when reversing directions.
 This could indicate too much backlash, a loose grub screw, or another extruder issue.
 - Your pressure advance may be too low.
+- Try a new nozzle.
 - If all else fails, rebuild your extruder/toolhead.

+**With PETG**
+- If you're using PETG, you may just need to live with some stringing.
+    - PETG is near impossible to get string-free prints with.
+    - Well-tuned PA/EM helps.
+    - [E3D Nozzle X](https://e3d-online.com/blogs/news/nozzle-x-the-one-nozzle-to-rule-them-all) has a nonstick coating that *might* help, however I have not tested this theory.
+        - If you try it, let me know.
+I'm curious.

 ---